AdiMatam/Chinese-Checkers/README.md

 ## **Playing**
 1. Run Game.exe (or whatever extension)
-2. "Lower half" of board plays first - click on any occuppied slot.
+2. "Lower half" of board plays first - click on any occuppied slot to select piece
-3. This selects piece; then, click on un-occuppied slot to move piece (multiple steps still not working...)
+3. Click on vacant slot to move piece (multiple steps possible when you jump by 2)
-4. Turn switches, "Upper half" of board plays now.
+4. Turn system
+    a.
+If **SINGLE MOVE** or **NO LEGAL MOVES** -> turn switches automatically
+    b.
+Else -> press **ENTER KEY** when done with turn
+5. Repeat... (end of game not checked yet...)

 ## **To-do**
 - [ ] - LAN Multiplayer option